gorn/rspreadsheet/README.md

 ## Contibutions, ideas and wishes welcomed

-Please submit issues and/or fork the repository if you have more ideas, wishes, etc ...
-If you find a bug you are welcomed to submit a pull request preferably including the failing test.
+If you need any help or find a bug please [submit an issue](https://github.com/gorn/rspreadsheet/issues) here.
+I appreciate any feedback and even if you are not a programmer, it is interesting for me how different people use the gem.
+If you are a programmer and you have any ideas, wishes, etc you are welcomed to fork the repository and submit a pull request preferably including a failing test.

 ## Examples of usage